Vkrishna06/ISO-determiners/README.md

 - Uday Madivada
 - Suparna Mannava

-Overview:
+3.Overview:

 The ISO Determination Engine is a semi-automated system designed to detect and prioritize risks related to illicit synthetic opioid (ISO) activities.
 Built by the Team ISO Determiners as part of the Spring 2025 capstone project at George Mason University (DAEN-690), this tool focuses on ranking high-risk companies and fentanyl precursor chemicals using a weighted scoring model informed by real-world evidence.

-Problem Statement:
+4.Problem Statement:

 The opioid crisis, particularly involving fentanyl and its precursors, continues to devastate public health systems, with over 70,000 annual overdose deaths in the U.S. alone.
 A significant portion of fentanyl trafficking is enabled by legal businesses that mask illicit chemical redirection.
 Current tools lack automation, evidence traceability, and risk prioritization capabilities.

-Solution Approach:
+5.Solution Approach:

 The ISO Determination Engine is a semi-automated system that combines natural language processing (NLP), entity recognition, manual tagging, and risk scoring to evaluate the potential complicity of companies and chemicals involved in fentanyl production.